Colonise the Cloud

 - view GIFs from the series here

-- Children of Prometheus, NeMe Arts Centre, curated by Marc Garrett, Limassol, Cyprus.
+- Einen Riesigen Schwarm, Digital Art Space, Munich, Germany.
+Children of Prometheus, NeMe Arts Centre, curated by Marc Garrett, Limassol, Cyprus.
 Iconicity, Paul W. Zuccaire Gallery, curated by Gretta Louw, Stony Brook, U.S.A.
 SWARM, Incinerator Gallery, curated by Boe-lin Bastian, Melbourne, Australia.
 Networking the Unseen, Villa Merkel, curated by Gretta Louw, Esslingen, Germany.
-MozFest Artist Open Studios, Ravensbourne College, curated by Irini Papadimitriou (V&A) and Luca Damiani (Tate), London, U.K. No Secret!
-Bilder der Ueberwachung, Stadtmuseum Muenchen, curated by Rudolf Schuetle, Munich, Germany.
+MozFest Artist Open Studios, Ravensbourne College, curated by Irini Papadimitriou (V&A) and Luca Damiani (Tate), London, U.K. No Secrets!
+Bilder der Ueberwachung, Stadtmuseum Muenchen, curated by Rudolf Scheutle, Munich, Germany.
 Monsters of the Machine: Frankenstein in the 21st Century, LABoral Centro de Arte y Creacion Industrial, curated by Marc Garrett, Gijon, Spain.
 Where we're going we don't need roads, Papay Gyro Art Festival, curated by NOVA, Hong Kong.
 NARGIFSUS, Transfer Gallery, curated by Carla Gannis and Tina Sauerlaender, New York, U.S.A.
 Women, Art and Technology, Zone, curated by Arterial, London, U.K. Widget Art Gallery, curated by Chiara Passa, online exhibition.

 - 'Artist Open Studio by V&A and Tate Digital Learning at MozFest', Irini Papadimitriou for V&A Blog Link 'More than 50 GIF artists take on selfie culture', Benoit Palop for Vice Link 'Women, Art and Technology', exhibition catalogue by Arterial Link